A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density

+Similarly to Noisier2Noise's \eqref{eqn:prop_inf} and \eqref{eqn:N2Nyhat}, we consider two options for the k-space estimate at inference, both of which use all available data.
+Firstly, similarly to \eqref{eqn:prop_inf}, the data consistent estimate

+can be used, which is correct in expectation everywhere in k-space for any network architecture.
+Alternatively, the SSDU paper \cite{yaman2020self} suggests using

+and a physics-guided network architecture.
+Like \eqref{eqn:N2Nyhat} for Noisier2Noise, the network input for \eqref{eqn:yhat_ssdu} is singly sub-sampled, so Claim \ref{clm:ssdu} does not apply and the estimate is not guaranteed to be correct in expectation.
+Nonetheless, it has the advantage over \eqref{eqn:SSDU_dc} that it uses all available data in the input to the network.
+As in \cite{yaman2020self}, we have found that \eqref{eqn:yhat_ssdu} performs well in practice when the network architecture includes a data consistency module: see Section \ref{sec:results}.

 We emphasize that unlike Noisier2Noise, SSDU does not require the correction term $(\mathds{1} - K)^{-1}$ at inference.
-This implies that SSDU is less sensitive to inaccuracies in $f_{\theta^*} (\Yt)$, and we have found that SSDU outperforms Noisier2Noise in general when the same distributions of $M$ and $\Mt$ are used: see Section \ref{sec:results}.
+This implies that SSDU is less sensitive to inaccuracies in $f_{\theta^*} (\Yt)$, and we have found that SSDU outperforms Noisier2Noise in general: see Section \ref{sec:results}.